The best farmers markets in Canada

 The St. Lawrence Market in Toronto, Ontario

 This market is an institution in downtown Toronto.
-It is one of the most famous farmers markets in Canada and is located in the center of Toronto's old town, reminiscent of European market buildings with its fish, meat, fruit and bread stalls in front of the brick facade of Toronto's first town hall, now part of the St. Lawrence Market , Already at 1803, the North Market offered the products of local farmers, a tradition that continues with the farmers' market held every Saturday there.
-On Sundays there is an antique market.
-Every day except Mondays, the South Market is open with its 120 stalls offering fruit, meat, fish, baked goods, dairy and cereal products.
-And here too, the market can be expertly shown by Bruce Bell, who knows the market - and Toronto - like no one else.
+It is one of the most famous farmers' markets in Canada and is located in the heart of Toronto's Old Town.
+It is reminiscent of European market buildings with fish, meat, fruit, and bread stalls.
+These are located in front of the brick facade of Toronto's first City Hall.
+The building is now part of the St. Lawrence Market.
+As early as 1803, the North Market offered the produce of local farmers.
+This tradition continues with the farmers' market, which is held there every Saturday.
+There is an antiques market on Sundays.
+The South Market is open every day except Mondays and features 120 market stalls selling fruit, meat, fish, baked goods, dairy, and grain products.
+Here, too, you can enjoy an expert tour of the market from Bruce Bell.
+He knows the market—and Toronto—like no other.

 -